segmentio/analytics-edge/packages/edge-sdk-cloudflare/README.md

 ### Engage Incoming Webhook ( `features.engageIncomingWebhook` )

-This feature exposes a webhook that can be used by Twilio Engage to send audiences data to the Cloudflare worker.
+The `features.engageIncomingWebhook` option enables a webhook that can be used by Twilio Engage to send audience data to the Cloudflare worker.
+This feature is useful for integrating the Edge SDK with Twilio Engage, allowing you to use audience information from Twilio Engage in your personalization and other features powered by the Edge SDK.

 ### Using Profiles API for identity resolution ( `features.useProfilesAPI` )